 Gardening in Colorado can prove quite challenging, especially during the spring months when temperatures can swing 50°F from one day to the next.
-To complicate matters, hail is quite common and can destroy a garden in a matter of minutes.
+To complicate matters, hail is quite common and can destroy a garden in seconds.
 Even pea-sized hail can shred through the green leaves and pit most vegetables and fruits.

-This has happened to us the last few years and ultimately resulted in us restarting from seeds in June, which knocked off a couple months from the growing season.
-That’s why a greenhouse is almost necessary when growing vegetables in Colorado, and when that’s not possible, even a simple roof covered planter box can save the plants for the harshest of thunderstorms.
+This has happened to us the last few years and ultimately resulted in us restarting from seeds in June.
+This knocked off a couple months from the growing season.
+That’s why a greenhouse is almost necessary when growing vegetables in Colorado, If that’s not possible, even a simple roof covered planter box can save the plants for the harshest of thunderstorms.

-Instead of building one large greenhouse, I decided to build a couple around four existing 4’x8′ planter boxes (only two are pictured above).
+Instead of building one large greenhouse, I decided to build a couple 4’x8′ planter boxes.
 Although we won’t be able to walk into each of the greenhouses, they will be big enough to grow the stuff we’re interested in eating.

 I used untreated 4×4 and 2×4 cedar wood because it lasts longer than pine, is cheaper than redwood, and won’t warp.
 I didn’t use pressure treated wood because of the chemical composition and its proximity to the vegetables.
-So, I do anticipate there being rot at some point, but I don’t foresee that being a problem for at least 10 years, or more.
-And even then, it will just be the 4’x4′ posts in the ground that would need to be replaced.
+So, I do anticipate there being rot at some point, but I don’t foresee that being a problem for at least 6 years.
+And even then, it will just be the 4×4 posts in the ground that would need to be replaced.
+I used screws, so it shouldn’t be hard to swap one out.

 I’m not sure I want to try and garden through the winter yet.
 This would most likely require some form of heating within the greenhouse.
-Nonetheless, even vegetables in an unheated greenhouse could start growing in early April and well into late November.
+Still, I’m thinking vegetables in an unheated greenhouse could start growing in early April.
 Without a greenhouse, its difficult to start growing anything earlier than late May (one usually has to start the plants indoors).

 The cost of the materials was right around $110 dollars for each greenhouse.
 The materials used were as follows: